-In 1999, he was appointed first oboist of the Rotterdam Philharmonic Orchestra and took on the post of principal oboist of the Royal Concertgebouw Orchestra in August 2005.
-As a soloist, Ogrintchouk has worked with the orchestras of the Mariinsky and the Bolshoy Theatres, the National Orchestra of Russia, the orchestras of the BBC (where he was named New Generation Artist in 2005), the Budapest Festival Orchestra and the Royal Concertgebouw Orchestra.
-As a chamber musician, he has collaborated with such greats as Gidon Kremer, Leif Ove Andsnes, Radu Lupu and Thomas Quasthoff.
+Alexei Ogrintchouk has been principal oboist of the Royal Concertgebouw Orchestra since 2005.
+As a soloist, Ogrintchouk has worked with the Concertgebouw Orchestra, the orchestras of the Mariinsky and the Bolshoy Theatres, and the BBC orchestras (where he was New Generation Artist 2005).
+As a chamber musician, he has collaborated with greats like Gidon Kremer, Leif Ove Andsnes, Radu Lupu and Thomas Quasthoff.
 You can watch Ogrintchouk’s interpretation of Strauss’s Oboe Concerto with or without commentary by the oboist himself.